salmanfarisvp/salmanfarisvp.github.io/_posts/2020-03-30-host -a-website-on-gitHub-for-free-using-gitHub-pages-part-1.md

 ---
-title: Part 1 - Host a website on GitHub for free using GitHub pages 😎.
+title: Host a website on GitHub for free using GitHub pages 😎 ( Part 1)  .
 date: 2020-03-30 10:00:00 +/-0530
 categories: [Blog, Tutorial]
 tags: [github,website,hosting]